ireneher/andre_jukebox/maya_jukebox/README.md

-How to Install: Drop mayaJukebox.mel into your Maya.
+HOW TO INSTALL: Drop mayaJukebox.mel into your Maya.

 Module installer by https://github.com/robertjoosten/maya-module-installer